mmalvino/DS_Sorting/README.md

 6. The sorted list will be displayed, along with the time taken for the sorting process.

-We have 15 test cases along with the Number of Integers in a Set and also the Range of Integers:
+We have 15 test cases (.txt files) along with the Number of Integers in a Set and also the Range of Integers:

 >please note that it will take longer to run as you go further down with the test cases